 Some 'local' students choose to experience the best of both worlds.

 - They choose a university 30 miles or less from home, live on campus in first year (experiencing university life to the full, making friends and networks) and then have the option of moving back home in subsequent years.
+This is increasingly common.

 - Students who choose a sandwich course or placement year sometimes opt for placement jobs closer to home or vice versa to save money or experience living away from home.